thejaved/TwoNavigatorInOneNavigationContainer/README.md

 # Two Navigator In One NavigationContainer On React Native
-### React Native With Expo Cli - Two Navigator In One NavigationContainer
+### React Native With Expo Cli - Two Navigator In OneNavigationContainer